1cbyc/learn-cybersecurity/CONTRIBUTING.md

 To maintain consistency in our content, please follow these guidelines:

-* Use Markdown for documentation.
+- Use Markdown for documentation.
-* Follow a consistent naming convention for folders and files.
+- Follow a consistent naming convention for folders and files.
-* Keep code examples clear and well-commented.
+- Keep code examples clear and well-commented.
-* Ensure any images or assets are appropriately named and placed in the assets/ directory.
+- Ensure any images or assets are appropriately named and placed in the `assets/` directory.

-## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please open an issue and provide detailed information about the problem or your suggestion.